Review: BODY CAM (2020)

 I’ve seen a couple of articles mention Get Out in relation to Body Cam, but there’s no real comparison here.
 When the root of the killings is finally revealed police brutality is involved.
 But not all of the officers involved are white.
 Nor does the entity doing the killing hesitate to take out a pair of black thugs who get on the wrong side of it.
 Race really isn’t a factor here.

-My only real complaint is that Renee finds the starting point for her investigation way to easily.
+My only real complaint is that Renee finds the starting point for her investigation way too easily.
 It’s a bit too coincidental.
-But apart from that Body Cam is an enjoyably blood-splattered bit of film making.
+But apart from that Body Cam is an enjoyably blood-splattered bit of filmmaking.

-Paramount Home Entertainment will release Body Cam for purchase on Digital May 19th, 2020.
-It will be available On Demand June 2nd.
-DVD/Blu Ray release is set for July 14th.
+Paramount Home Entertainment will release Body Cam for purchase on Digital on May 19th, 2020.
+It will be available On Demand on June 2nd.
+DVD/Blu-Ray release is set for July 14th.